 To create additional lists for other classrooms, repeat steps 1-8 for each teacher who submitted a list.

 If you select Option 2, the steps teachers follow will be very similar to those shown above.
 You will also need to show them how to share the wish list they create on Amazon with your group by email.
 I've created an illustrated instruction flyer that you can share with teachers.
-(The option to download the flyer is at the bottom of this post).
+Click here to download the instruction flyer as a PDF.

 After you or the teachers complete the lists, you can share them with parents and other family members on your website and social media.